sarahmk125/twitter-analyzer/README.md

 ## Background

-This projects will analyze Tweets relating to violence.
+This projects will analyze political Tweets relating to violence and the election.
 Several different Twitter queries will be performed and assessed prior to implementing a categorization model of any sort.

 ## Instructions

 General:

 - Run: `pip install -r requirements.txt`
-- Run: `python runner.py`.
-Note that no command line arguments added at this time; for more information on what occurs, see the `runner.py` file.
+- Run: `python runner.py`. the `-s`/`--seach` command line argument can be added to perform a new Twitter search.

 Scripts: